 Providing the same reliability and security as a wired connection with the flexibility of a wireless solution for indoor communications, including reliable and precise indoor positioning for patient/doctor/asset tracking as well as wireless connectivity in EMI sensitive environments like operating theaters or MRI rooms.

+LC Link Budget

+The entire methodology for the link budget calculations is presented in [30].
+The link budget for a specific example deployment with specific components has been calculated to be between 30 – 40 dB when deployments at ranges of 2m – 4m in the referenced [30].
+However, the LC systems have been demonstrated to operate at various distances from 0.1m to 200m.

 LC Metrics

-The LC link budget is shown in doc.
-17/0262r0.
-The entire methodology for the link budget calculations is presented in doc.
-17/0262r0.
-The link budget for a specific example deployment with specific components has been calculated to be between 30 – 40 dB when deployments at ranges of 2m – 4m in the referenced doc.
-17/0262r0.
-However, the LC systems have been demonstrated to operate at various distances from 0.1m to 200m.

-The strict definition of the remaining LC metrics is left to the Study Group.
+The strict definition of the LC metrics is left to the Study Group.

 Data rate